turbot/steampipe-plugin-aws/docs/tables/aws_mgn_application.md

   is_archived;
 ```

-### Get aggregated status details for a application
+### Get aggregated status details for an application

 ```sql
 select